neels22/snapask/README.md

 💬 **Floating Chat** - Beautiful chat window appears near your cursor
 🤖 **Google Gemini AI** - Powered by Gemini 1.5 Flash for instant image analysis
 🎨 **Native macOS UI** - Blur effects, smooth animations, dark theme
+💾 **Conversation History** - All conversations saved locally with SQLite
+🔄 **Auto-Updates** - Seamless automatic updates in the background
+📱 **Main App Window** - Full-featured app window to continue conversations

+## Installation

+### For End Users

+1. Download the DMG file from the [latest release](https://github.com/neels22/snapask/releases) or from the distribution link
+2. Open the DMG file
+3. Drag `SnapAsk.app` to your Applications folder
+4. Open SnapAsk from Applications (you may need to right-click and select "Open" the first time due to macOS security)
+5. Follow the onboarding to set up your Gemini API key
+6. Grant Screen Recording permission when prompted

+**Note:** The app will automatically check for updates and notify you when new versions are available.

+### For Developers

 ## Quick Start